The Value of Vocational Evidence in Long-Term Disability Claims

 The term “vocational evidence” covers a wide variety of information in the context of long-term disability benefit claims.
-It includes things such as your education and training, your work history, your earnings history, the physical and cognitive duties of the job you were performing when you became disabled, job skills you have obtained, job descriptions, labor market surveys, and reports from vocational experts.
+It includes things such as your education and training; your work history; your earnings history; the physical and cognitive duties of the job you were performing when you became disabled; job skills you have obtained; job descriptions; labor market surveys; and reports from vocational experts.

-Often when discussing long-term disability (LTD) claims, the focus is on the medical aspect of these claims and what the medical evidence needs to show – what your medical conditions are; what your resulting symptoms are; and what restrictions and limitations those symptoms cause you.
+Often when discussing long-term disability claims, the focus is on the medical aspect of these claims and what the medical evidence needs to show, such as what your medical conditions are; what your resulting symptoms are; and what restrictions and limitations those symptoms cause you.